romanticApril 1, 2026

 Hot tub.
 Non-negotiable.
 Check that it works, that it's cleaned professionally (not just owner-maintained), and that it's private from neighbors.
 If the listing doesn't mention it specifically, it probably doesn't have one.

 Full separation of bedroom and living space.
 A studio or open-concept loft can feel cramped if you're together for three days.
-A real master bedroom with a door that closes, plus a separate living room, is what you actually want.
+A real master bedroom with a door that closes, plus a separate living room, is what you want.

 Real kitchen access.
 Even if you eat out, the ability to make coffee together, prepare a snack, or order takeout and plate it nicely matters.
 Cabins with bare-minimum kitchenettes disappoint.